The Four Elements DMTM has been an ongoing development in the clinical practice of Katarina Gadjanski BSc (Hons) Dip Psych UKCP since 2009.

 Katarina therefore turned to the work of Dr. Peter Levine, the foremost expert in trauma and the body, and began integrating his Somatic Experiencing methodology into her work.
 This body-oriented form of therapy greatly benefited her clients, and so she has continued to explore other ways of addressing that which is held at the somatic level of being.

-Simultaneously, Katarina was using mindfulness meditation with clients who suffered from depression and anxiety, which brought a relief to many.
-As she continued to practice various forms of meditation over the past 20 years, she was particularly interested in how one might bring the therapeutic elements of meditation into psychotherapeutic work.
+Simultaneously, Katarina was using mindfulness meditation and creative visualisation with clients who suffered from depression and anxiety, which brought a relief to many.
+As she continued to practice various forms of meditation over the past 25 years, she was particularly interested in how one might bring the therapeutic elements of meditation into psychotherapeutic work.

-Additionally, Katarina was most interested in bringing free form therapeutic dance and movement meditation into this body of work, that being the practice she personally found most helpful at many challenging times in her life.
-She discovered that free expression through movement and dance offered clients a great platform to explore themselves in a new connected way (body, mind and emotion) and to evolve from processing verbally and conceptually, to experiencing a more integrated self awareness.
+Additionally, Katarina was interested in bringing free-form therapeutic dance and movement into this body of work, that being the practice she personally found very helpful at many challenging times in her life.
+She discovered that free expression through movement offered clients a great platform to explore themselves in a new connected way (body, mind and emotion) and to evolve from processing verbally and conceptually, to experiencing a more integrated self awareness.

-Thus gradually integrating these varied models, Katarina brought her original Transpersonal Psychotherapy training together with her experience in Body-Psychotherapy, mindfulness meditation and dance & movement – and Four Elements Dance and Movement Therapeutic Method was born.
+Thus gradually integrating these varied models, Katarina brought her original Transpersonal Psychotherapy training together with her experience in Body-Psychotherapy, mindfulness meditation and dance & movement – and Four Elements DMTM was born

 1) Transpersonal Psychotherapy

-This process frees the participants to connect with the Transpersonal Element – Aether, and help them re-connect with pure consciousness.
+This process frees the participants to connect with the transpersonal/spiritual element – Aether, and help them re-connect with pure consciousness.
 The result of reconnecting with this fifth element is a sense of openness, inner peace, stillness and a feeling of oneness.

-We use Somatic Experiencing and various body-psychotherapy techniques when working with the body.
-This facilitates release of trauma, constriction, pain or any other uncomfortable sensations that the body may be holding due to un-discharged traumatic material.
+We use Somatic Experiencing and various Embodied Psychotherapy techniques to facilitate release of held emotions, trauma, constriction, pain or any other uncomfortable sensations that the body may be holding due to un-discharged traumatic material.

 The third integral component of this work is based on emotional expression interpreted through dance and movement.
-In this work we use carefully selected music, based on the four elements, to guide participants into connecting with each element (Earth, Water, Air & Fire) and concomitant aspect of themselves.
+In this work we use carefully selected music to guide participants into connecting with different aspect of themselves.

-This Mindfulness practice, interwoven with The Four Elements, is used to help participants return back to the present moment.
+The mindfulness practice, interwoven with The Four Elements, is used to help participants return back to the present moment.
+We often start with the mindfulness of body, move to the mindfulness of breathing, mindfulness of feelings and finish with mindfulness of the mental formation (thoughts).
 This grounds any predisposition to dwell negatively in the past or future, and root participants firmly in the here and now.

 5) Therapeutic Group-Work

 All of the above methodology is facilitated within the contained space of a therapeutic group.
-Setting up and holding this field, or safe container, is an integral part of the Four Elements DMTM.
+Setting up and holding this field, or safe container, is an integral part of the Four Elements Embodied Psychotherapy.

-This non-judgemental group environment is set up by using confidentiality and respecting therapeutic boundaries.
+This non-judgemental group environment is bound by confidentiality and respecting therapeutic boundaries.
 Sharing and mutual support is encouraged through working as a group, in pairs, as well as individual work.